Dominic Smith Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.
+- The Braves pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have the sixth-ranked team ERA across all MLB pitching staffs (3.74).
+- The Braves' 3.74 team ERA ranks sixth across all MLB pitching staffs.

-- Braves pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).
+- Braves pitchers combine to give up 62 home runs (one per game), the fourth-fewest in the league.

-- Shuster (2-2) gets the starting nod for the Braves in his seventh start of the season.
-He has a 4.99 ERA in 30 2/3 innings pitched, with 21 strikeouts.
+- Elder makes the start for the Braves, his 13th of the season.
+He is 4-0 with a 2.26 ERA and 64 strikeouts in 71 2/3 innings pitched.

-- His most recent appearance came on Wednesday, May 31 against the Oakland Athletics, when the lefty tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.

-- The 24-year-old has put together a 4.99 ERA and 6.2 strikeouts per nine innings in six games this season, while giving up a batting average of .202 to opposing hitters.
+- In his last time out on Tuesday, the right-hander threw six innings against the New York Mets, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.